 Start by cooking the orzo.
 Bring a medium-sized pan of salted water to the boil, add the orzo and cook for 8-10 minutes, or until cooked - make sure to stir every few minutes to stop the pasta from sticking to the bottom of the pan

-Drain and spread the orzo straight on to a tray to cool.
-Once cool, place the orzo into a pan and add enough mushroom stock to cover.
-Place on a high heat and reduce - as it cooks, stir frequently with a rubber spatula - a metal tool will break up the pasta
+Drain and immediately spread the orzo onto a tray to cool.
+Once cool, place the orzo in a pan and add enough mushroom stock to cover.
+Place on a high heat and reduce.
+As it cooks, stir frequently with a rubber spatula - a metal tool will break up the pasta

-Heat a small amount of vegetable oil in a frying pan over a medium-high heat.
-Add the diced mushrooms to the pan and fry until lightly golden
+Place a frying pan over a medium-high heat and add a small amount of vegetable oil.
+Add the diced mushrooms and fry until lightly golden

 Drain the cooked mushrooms on absorbent kitchen towel and add to the orzo.
-Once the stock has almost reduced to nothing, add the butter and stir in well.
-Add the parmesan and parsley and stir through.
+Once the stock has almost reduced to nothing, add the butter and stir well.
+Add the Parmesan and parsley and stir through.
 Season with salt, lemon juice and truffle oil to taste

 Line a non-stick baking tray with silicone paper.
 For the soy sauce jelly, combine the mushroom stock, soy sauce and vegetable gel in a small saucepan and bring to the boil.
 Gently whisk everything together - take care to avoid creating bubbles